 « Previous Page

 Insulin can become damaged and ineffective if it is not stored properly.

 Always read the insulin package information that tells the best way to store your insulin.

-insulin in the sun or in your hot car, because sunlight and heat reduce the strength of the insulin.
+You can keep open bottles with you if you keep them in a dark place.
+The bottles should not be exposed to temperatures below36°F (2.2°C) or above86°F (30°C).
+Never leave insulin in the sun or in your hot car, because sunlight and heat reduce the strength of the insulin.

 Avoid shaking insulin bottles and liquid insulin cartridges too much to prevent loss of medicine strength and to prevent clumping, frosting, or particles settling out.
 Follow the storage information provided by the manufacturer.

 The first time you use an insulin bottle, write the date on the bottle label.
 Always store an extra bottle of each type of your insulin in the refrigerator.

 Health Tools help you make wise health decisions or take action to improve your health.

 ByHealthwise StaffPrimary Medical ReviewerE.
 Gregory Thompson, MD - Internal MedicineKathleen Romito, MD - Family MedicineAdam Husney, MD - Family MedicineSpecialist Medical ReviewerRhonda O'Brien, MS, RD, CDE - Certified Diabetes EducatorDavid C. W. Lau, MD, PhD, FRCPC - Endocrinology

 Current as of: